 Instructions

-- Prepare one half of my perfect pie crust dough according to directions.
+- Prepare one half of my perfect pie crust according to directions.
 Form a disk and place into the fridge for at least 30 minutes.

 - While the pie dough is chilling, make the brown butter.
 In a small saucepan, melt butter over medium heat.
 Once melted, stir frequently and watch closely for the formation of brown specs on the bottom of the pan and a nutty aroma.
 Once you see brown specs, stir for just a few more seconds (it browns super quickly).
 Remove from the heat and immediately pour into a different bowl to prevent it from burning.
 Let cool for at least 10 minutes.